irods-contrib/irods-cloud-browser/Docs/Shibboleth.md

 There are several additional parameters that may be used when Shibboleth is enabled.

-* beconf.login.shib.user_attribute - required - Identifies the header returned from the Shibboleth identity provider (IDP) which contains the iRODS user name for the user.
+* beconf.login.shib.user_attribute - required - Identifies the header returned from the Shibboleth identity provider (IDP) that contains the iRODS user name for the user.

 * beconf.login.shib.user_re - optional - A regular expression used to parse out the iRODS user name from the value returned in **beconf.login.shib.user_attribute**.
+The user name will be replaced by the matched string within the parenthesis.
+(See example below.)
 If no adjustment to the user name is required then this attribute is not required.

-> For example, if the header returned from Shibboleth for the user is *eppn: user1@company* and the iRODS user name is "user1" then the following attributes will allow the CloudBrowser to parse out the correct user name:
+For example, if the header returned from Shibboleth for the user is *eppn: user1@company* and the iRODS user name is "user1" then the following attributes will allow the CloudBrowser to parse out the correct user name:

-> beconf.login.shib.user_attribute='eppn'
+beconf.login.shib.user_attribute='eppn'

-> beconf.login.shib.user_re='([^@]*)@.*'
+beconf.login.shib.user_re='([^@]*)@.*'

->
-> The regular expression forces everything after the '@' sign to be dropped from the user.
+The regular expression tells the code to extract the part before the '@' sign and replace the user name with this.

-* beconf.login.shib-admin_user - required - Identifies the rodsadmin user that the CloudBrowser uses to access the system.
+* beconf.login.shib.admin_user - required - Identifies the rodsadmin user that the CloudBrowser uses to access the system.
 The CloudBrowser initially logs in as the administrative user and then proxies to the user identified by user_attribute.

 * beconf.login.shib.admin_password - required - Identifies the password for the rodsadmin user.